 4. Paintbrush or Pliers

 If your front brake pads fall off while you are trying to remove them, you will need these tools to reattach them correctly.
-By using a paintbrush, you can apply pressure onto the caliper so that it falls off and can be replaced easier.
+You can use a paint brush to apply pressure onto the caliper.
+So, that it falls off.
+That means uses a paintbrush or pliers is easy to replace.

-To clean off any built-up dust or debris around the contact points between rotor and wheel.
-Moreover, this can be done before or after the pads have been replaced.
+To clean off any built-up dust or debris around the contact points between rotor and wheel just remove the jack stand.
+Moreover, you can do it after or before replacing it.

 What Tools Needed To Change Brake Pads?
 FAQs